Lackadaisy: Legacy

 The art style of Lackadaisy has been cited as an influence on other webcomics, such as Zebra Girl by Joe England, and received a mention in the Girl Genius webcomic by Phil Foglio.

 Short film adaptation

 In March 2020, it was announced that Iron Circus Comics was planning the production of an animated short film based on the webcomic, set to be directed by animator Fable Siegel.
 The project was crowdfunded through a Kickstarter campaign.
-The short film is scheduled for a March 2023 release on YouTube.
+The 27-minute short film was released on March 29, 2023, on YouTube.

-The voice cast of the film include the following: